 Interim Value - the Index Account Option Value during the Index Account Option Term.
 The Interim Value will never be less than zero.
-On each day of the Index Account Option Term prior to the end of the Index Account Option Term, the Interim Value is the greater of the Index Account Option Value on the first day of the term (which equals any Premium or Contract Value allocated to the Index Account Option on that day) reduced for any withdrawals (including Required Minimum Distributions, income payments, death benefit payments, and Free Looks), including any Withdrawal Charges, in the same proportion as the Interim Value was reduced on the date of the withdrawal, plus the prorated Index Adjustment subject to prorated Index Adjustment Factors and the Interim Value Proration Factor ("IVPF"), or zero.
-The Interim Value uses your prorated Index Adjustment Factors (based on the elapsed portion of the Index Account Option Term) and the Interim Value Proration Factor prior to the end of the Index Account Option Term.
+On each day of the Index Account Option Term prior to the end of the Index Account Option Term, the Interim Value is the greater of the Index Account Option Value on the first day of the term (which equals any Premium or Contract Value allocated to the Index Account Option on that day) reduced for any withdrawals (including Required Minimum Distributions, income payments, death benefit payments, and Free Looks), including any Market Value Adjustments, in the same proportion as the Interim Value was reduced on the date of the withdrawal, plus the prorated Index Adjustment subject to prorated Index Adjustment Factors and the Interim Value Proration Factor ("IVPF"), or zero.
+The Interim Value uses your prorated Index Adjustment Factors (based on the elapsed portion of the Index Account Option Term) and the Interim Value Proration Factor.
 The Interim Value is calculated on each date of the Index Account Option Term, other than the first and last days, and is the amount of Index Account Option Value available for withdrawal prior to the end of the Index Account Option Term.

 Interim Value Proration Factor ("IVPF") - the percentage applied to the prorated Index Adjustment Factors in the calculation of Interim Value at the time of a withdrawal prior to the end of the Index Account Option Term.
-The IVPF equals 100% during the Withdrawal Charge period.
-After the Withdrawal Charge period ends, the IVPF is reset annually on the Index Account Option Anniversary and may vary by Crediting Method and Protection Option combination.
-The IVPF is guaranteed to be at least 50% after the Withdrawal Charge period ends.
+The IVPF equals 100% during the Market Value Adjustment period.
+After the Market Value Adjustment period ends, the IVPF is reset annually on the Index Account Option Anniversary and may vary by Crediting Method and Protection Option combination.
+The IVPF is guaranteed to be at least 50% after the Market Value Adjustment period ends.